There are no common birds. Each wing, every song, so singular and distinct. From my distant grounded sight

-As the black crow flies over traffic to wait for a chip at a drive through, its blue feathers
+As the black crow flies over traffic to wait at a drive through, its blue feathers

-We make objects to resemble life, as it’s our human nature.
+We make objects to resemble life, as it’s our own human nature.

 To drive a Jaguar or a Cougar as though their backs withstand our cruelty returning us to our feathered nests

 Painted with gardens to yield the attention of earth’s creatures.